Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * Optionally, the code that will be placed in the 1K unused space at banks 0 and 3 (see _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details).

-The procedure for creating the complete Nextor kernel ROM file consists basically on appending the driver code the kernel base file, and then patching the resulting file with the appropriate bank switching code.
+The procedure for creating the complete Nextor kernel ROM file consists basically of appending the driver code to the kernel base file, and then patching the resulting file with the appropriate bank switching code.
 This can be done manually, or by using the MKNEXROM utility.
 Both options are explained below.

 ### 3.1.
 Manual creation